 As a rule, expenditure of a domestic or private nature is not deductible for tax purposes.
 However, an individual's ability to pay tax may well be adversely affected by costs incurred as a result of illness or disability.
-For this reason a certain degree of relief is provided by the Act for medical and physical impairment or disability expenditure paid by a taxpayer.
-This relief is now provided for in the form of a medical scheme fees tax credit or a deduction of medical and physical impairment or disability expenditure paid during the year of assessment.
+For this reason, the Act provides a certain degree of relief for medical and physical impairment or disability expenditure paid by the taxpayer.